 - Coreflood experiments involve gases and liquids at elevated pressure.
-Do not touch equipment or chemicals unless you have been authorized to do so by the Lab Coordinator or your immediate supervisor. - Be knowledgeable about all activities taking place in the lab not just those you are involved in so that you can respond accordingly in case of an emergency.
+Do not touch equipment or chemicals unless you have been authorized to do so by the Lab Coordinator or your immediate supervisor. - Be knowledgeable about all activities taking place in the lab not just those you are involved in - so that you can respond accordingly in case of an emergency.
 Similarly, you should be able to identify every user of the lab, know whom they work with, and know how they can be contacted.

 issue who date reason for review 1 - 2 ΥT 12 Jan 2022 Update School Safety Handbook link.
 Replace MSDS with SDS.
 Revision to University policy on near miss reporting.
 3 ΥT 30 May 2022 Update School Safety Handbook link.
 Remove ban on mobile phone use in lab.
 4 ΥT 18 May 2023 Updated normal working hours for consistency with other FN laboratories.
 Updated procedure for requesting access outside normal working hours to reflect School Executive Committee decision.
 Removed requirement that UG/PGT students and visitors could only be in FN036 if their immediate supervisor is physically in Fraser Noble.
 Additional minor edits; reformatted cover page.
+5 ΥT 24 October 2023 Replace "decreased to an acceptable level (i.e., working out how the activity can be done safely)" with ALARP.
+Senior Electronics Technician specified as point of contact for PAT requirements.
+6 ΥT 10 Nov 2023 Expand instructions for waste organic solvent disposal.
+7 ΥT 22 May 2024 Section 1.
+Add requirement that risk assessments must be discussed with supervisor.